All Is Vanity (film): Release

 All Is Vanity had its world premiere at the 65th BFI London Film Festival on 11 October 2021.

 Verve Pictures acquired distribution rights to the film for the UK and Ireland.
 It was released in select cinemas on 14 October 2022.

 Reception

-The Upcoming gave the film 4/5 stars, praising it as a "fascinating" surreal tale thanks to its “self-aware script, talented cast and stylish cinematography.”
-Empire described it as "a mystery that unravels like nesting dolls" and Total Film called it a "deftly built farce".
+The Upcoming gave the film 4 out of 5 stars, praising it as a "fascinating" surreal tale thanks to "the strength of its talented cast, stylish cinematography and self-aware script".
+Empire described it as "a mystery that unravels like nesting dolls", while Total Film called it a "deftly built farce".